Positronikal/Positronikal.github.io/index.md

     <body>
         <h1>Welcome to Positronikal on GitHub!</h1>
             <p>
                 Positronikal is the moniker I've used for several years for my digital projects.
 The majority of projects I intend to park here pertain to digital forensics and cyber investigation.
 That said, there will likely also be projects that don't directly pertain to these subject matter areas.
-I'll eventually move these back to my personal account at <a href="https://github.com/hoyt-harness">https://github.com/hoyt-harness</a>.
-The main projects I'm waiting on here pertain to the <cite>Carnivore Digital Forensic System</cite>, but there may be others.
-Other projects I follow, contribute to, and/or make use of some way appear as forks in my personal repositories linked above.
+I'll continue to host public forks of other projects from my personal account at <a href="https://github.com/hoyt-harness">https://github.com/hoyt-harness</a>.
             </p>
         <h2>Projects:</h2>
             <p>
                 <a href="https://github.com/Positronikal/CarnivoreLE">CarnivoreLE</a>
                 <blockquote>
-                    Part of the Carnivore Digital Forensic System, CarnivoreLE (Live Edition) captures live data, especially volatile data, from a running computer.
-This includes options to create a forensic logical image of the system RAM, home directory, and logs directory.
-Imaging is accomplished with Advanced Forensic Format 4 (AFF4).
-There are three different versions, one each for GNU/Linux, Macintosh, and Windows.
-See the section below titled <cite>Contributing</cite>.
+                    This repository is slated for removal by the end of the 2020 calendar year.
+Any forks should be brought up to date with origin/master before midnight, December 31st.
+All CarnivoreLE code prior to this date, as well as existing code pertaining to any other part of the Carnivore project, will continue to be licensed under GPLv3.
+A place holder for the repository will be in place on January 1, 2021 and will remain for approximately three months before the repo is removed entirely.
+No new changes or pull requests will be accepted.
+The project will continue under the same name, but with different licensing, a different code base (primarily Golang), and will not be hosted publicly.
                 </blockquote>
             </p>
             <p>